sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

     http://courses.education.pivotal.io - there is link
     by the PAL Developer course entry)

-  - Once everyone is onboard, all our communication will be through our #<slack-channel> slack channel during the course.
+    Once everyone is onboard, all our communication will be through our #<slack-channel> slack channel during
+    the course.

     BTW, if this is your first time accessing Slack channel, please create an account via http://palexternal.slack.com
     using your email address.

+  - Finally, please make sure you can access the VDI using the provided password.
+All our lab work will be done through the VDI.

-  If you have any questions, please feel free to respond to this email.
+  If you have any questions, please feel free to respond to this email at any time.

   ```